MFlisar/KotPreferences/readmes/module-key-value.md

 key2=value2
 ```

-This module is placed inside the `storage-keyvalue` artifact and can simple be used like following:
+This module is placed inside the `storage-keyvalue` artifact and can simply be used like following:

 #### Android Implementation